wowczarek/pbnet/README.md

 ## Building and installing PBNET

 Download the source on a Linux host, type "make".
-This will build the host daemon, pbnet/pbnet, compile the assembly files and include into pb2000/pbnet.src.pas to make pb2000/pbnet.pas.
+This will build the host daemon, host/pbnet, compile the assembly files and include into pb2000/pbnet.src.pas to make pb2000/pbnet.pas.

+** A proper installation procedure to follow once this is made into a unit, etc. **

 ### Acknowledgments